-Our Charter and Amended and Restated Bylaws, as further amended, currently state that the number of directors that shall constitute the Board will be determined from time to time by resolution of the Board, but in no event shall the number be less than three.
-The Board has currently set the number of directors on the Board at seven.
-On the recommendation of our Nominating and Governance Committee, the Board has nominated the following seven directors: John Amos, Thomas B. King, David Y. Norton, Jorge Plutzky, M.D., Eric W. Roberts, Herman Rosenman, and Allan L. Shaw for election as directors.
-All seven of the nominees are currently members of the Board.
+Our Amended and Restated Certificate of Incorporation and Amended and Restated Bylaws, as further amended, currently state that the number of directors that shall constitute the Board will be determined from time to time by resolution of the Board, but in no event shall the number be less than three.
+The Board has currently set the number of directors on the Board at nine.
+On the recommendation of our Nominating and Governance Committee, the Board has nominated the following nine directors: John P. Amos, Karen Ferrell, Edward A. Kangas, Thomas B. King, David Y. Norton, Jorge Plutzky, M.D., Eric W. Roberts, Herman Rosenman, and Allan L. Shaw for election as directors.
+All nine of the nominees are currently members of the Board.

-Unless otherwise instructed, the Proxy Holders will vote the Proxies received by them for the seven nominees named above.
+Unless otherwise instructed, the Proxy Holders will vote the Proxies received by them for the nine nominees named above.
 In the event that any of our nominees is unable or declines to serve as a director at the time of the Annual Meeting, the persons named in this Proxy reserve the right, in their discretion, to vote for a substitute nominee designated by the Board.
 It is not expected that any of the nominees will be unable or will decline to serve as a director.
 In the event that additional persons are nominated for election as directors, the Proxy Holders intend to vote all Proxies received by them in such a manner as will assure the election of as many of the nominees listed below as possible.